mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - `MEMORY_ONLY` – This is the default behavior of the RDD cache() method and stores the RDD or DataFrame as deserialized objects to JVM memory.
 When there is no enough memory available it will not save DataFrame of some partitions and these will be re-computed as and when required.
 This takes more memory. but unlike RDD, this would be slower than MEMORY_AND_DISK level as it recomputes the unsaved partitions and recomputing the in-memory columnar representation of the underlying table is expensive
   - `MEMORY_ONLY_*N*` depending on *N* will spread across that many executors
 - `MEMORY_AND_DISK_2` can duplicate data on multiple nodes - to make data more fault resistant by having copies that can be used immediately should failure occur
+- `DISK_ONLY` will cache data only on disk and not cache it in memory
 ```
 # Below will fit all partitions it can into memory, and only recompute partitions when needed
 from pyspark import StorageLevel